AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/orders-not-displayed-in-the-orders-grid-in-the-admin.md

 ---
-description: This article provides a patch for the known Adobe Commerce 2.2.1 issue related to the orders not being displayed in the Orders grid in the Commerce Admin.
+title: Orders not displayed in the Orders grid in the Admin
 labels: 2.2.1,known issue,orders,patch,Commerce Admin,Adobe Commerce,cloud infrastructure,on-premises,Magento Commerce,Magento Commerce Cloud
-title: Orders not displayed in the Orders grid in the Admin
 ---

-# Orders not displayed in the Orders grid in the Admin

 This article provides a patch for the known Adobe Commerce 2.2.1 issue related to the orders not being displayed in the Orders grid in the Commerce Admin.